 As you would expect, SAR operations pick up in the summer months.
 The following if from SEKI:

-Outside of 2020, which was a very slow year equate of COVID, there is a general increase in SAR rescues.
+Outside of 2020, which was a very slow year because of COVID, there is a general increase in SAR rescues.
 This puts increased strain on both the NPS rescue services and also the County resources.

 A final note on InReach type devices